ParkinsonLab/Architect/dependency/EnzDP/README.md

 To run EnzDP, please download the code and additional datasets from the project's repository.
 This file contains details of specific modifications to be made to use EnzDP as part of Architect.

-Additional datasets required for running the tool can be downloaded from the project's repository.

 Please refer to http://biogpu.ddns.comp.nus.edu.sg/~nguyennn/wwwEnzDP/ for more details.

 *Modifications